UntouchedWagons/Ubuntu-CloudInit-Docs/README.md

 ## The basics

+The first step is to enable support for snippets in the local dataset.
+Log into the Proxmox web UI and click Datacenter on the left, then Storage.
+Click local then Edit and a small window will pop up.
+In the Content drop down click on snippets, then OK.

-The first step is to download a cloud image for Ubuntu, then we'll resize this image
+Now log into Proxmox via SSH so that we can download a cloud image for Ubuntu, then resize this image:

     #wget -q https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img
     #qemu-img resize noble-server-cloudimg-amd64.img 32G